Coarse-Grained Boltzmann Generators: Experiments

 \subsection{Recovering Equilibrium Distributions from Biased and Unbiased Data}

-We first demonstrate that CG-BGs inherit the importance reweighting capability of atomistic BGs, enabling recovery of unbiased equilibrium statistics from flow models trained on either biased or unbiased trajectories.
+We first demonstrate that CG-BGs inherit the importance reweighting capability of atomistic BGs, enabling recovery of equilibrium statistics from flow models trained on either biased or unbiased trajectories.

-For the MB system (Fig.~\ref{fig:mb_pes}a–b), coarse-graining corresponds to projection onto the $x$-coordinate, yielding an analytically exact reference $U(x) = -k_B T \ln \int \exp\!\big(-\beta u(x,y)\big)\, dy$ (Fig.~\ref{fig:mb_pes}c–d).
-For alanine dipeptide, we use the Heavy Atom mapping, which removes hydrogens and solvent degrees of freedom (Fig.~\ref{fig:ala2_10beads}a).
+For the MB system (Fig.~\ref{fig:mb_pes}), coarse-graining corresponds to projection onto the $x$-coordinate, yielding an analytically exact reference $U(x) = -k_B T \ln \int \exp\!\big(-\beta u(x,y)\big)\, dy$ (Fig.~\ref{fig:mb_pes}c–d).
+For peptides, we use two CG mappings depending on system size: the Heavy Atom mapping for alanine dipeptide and tripeptide (Fig.~\ref{fig:ala2_joint}a and Fig.~\ref{fig:ala3_and_ala6}a), and the Core Beta mapping for hexapeptide (Fig.~\ref{fig:ala3_and_ala6}f).
 Throughout §\ref{sec:result_first} and §\ref{sec:result_second}, the PMF is learned from rapidly converged datasets using ESFM (§\ref{sec:esfm}).

-As shown in Fig.~\ref{fig:mb_pes}c and Fig.~\ref{fig:ala2_10beads}c, despite training on long unbiased datasets and using highly expressive models, the raw flow proposals deviate from the MD reference.
+As shown in Fig.~\ref{fig:ala2_joint}c, Fig.~\ref{fig:ala3_and_ala6}c,~\ref{fig:ala3_and_ala6}h and Fig.~\ref{fig:mb_pes}c, despite training on long unbiased datasets and using expressive models, the raw flow proposals deviate from the MD reference.
 These discrepancies arise from low-quality samples generated by the flow model, a limitation intrinsic to Boltzmann Emulators that cannot be systematically corrected without reweighting.
-After reweighting, however, CG-BGs successfully recover equilibrium free energy profiles in close agreement with MD references (Fig.~\ref{fig:mb_pes}c and Fig.~\ref{fig:ala2_10beads}b-c).
-The reweighted distributions accurately reproduce relative basin populations and capture transition regions.
-This is further illustrated by the Ramachandran plots (Fig.~\ref{fig:ala2_rama_10beads}).
-Unreweighted proposals exhibit noisy samples across transition regions and metastable basins (Fig.~\ref{fig:ala2_rama_10beads}b), which are assigned low importance weights and effectively filtered out after reweighting (Fig.~\ref{fig:ala2_rama_10beads}c).
+After reweighting, CG-BGs successfully recover equilibrium free energy profiles in close agreement with MD references.
+The reweighted distributions accurately reproduce relative basin populations and match the reference distribution in transition regions.
+This is further illustrated by the Ramachandran plots (Fig.~\ref{fig:ala2_rama}, Fig.~\ref{fig:ala3_and_ala6}e and Fig.~\ref{fig:ala3_and_ala6}j).
+Unreweighted proposals exhibit noisy samples across transition areas and metastable basins (Fig.~\ref{fig:ala2_rama_app} and Fig.~\ref{fig:ala3_ala6_rama_app}), which are assigned low importance weights and effectively filtered out after reweighting.
 Quantitative metrics in Tab.~\ref{tab:alanine_results} confirm close agreement between reweighted samples and target equilibrium ensemble.